 But the most painful part of it all is that you resent yourself the most.
 You are a coward and you know it.

-It even affects the physical body.
+Pleasing people even affects the physical body.
 All of those I’ve met either have stiff necks and shoulders or back problems.
-Some also have IBS and Candida!
+Some also have IBS and other chronic illnesses!

 They neglected their desires so systematically, that all of these emotions are just rotten inside their body.

-Below are the 4 steps to cease leaving according to others’ expectations and break free of people pleasing.
+Below are the 4 steps to break free of living according to other people’s expectations and stop people pleasing.

 Get Comfortable With Being Uncomfortable